mmphego/mmphego.github.io/_posts/2026-03-21-Did-I-Just-Accidentally-Build-a-Memory-Management-System-for-Claude-Code.md

 My `learnings-pitfalls.md` and `learnings-patterns.md` uses this.
 They load only when Claude touches code files, not during documentation or blog writing sessions.
 You don't recall driving skills while cooking.
 Same principle.

-As the rules files grew, they started contradicting each other.
+As the rules files grew, the instructions in them conflicted.
 Code quality said "keep it simple".
 Security said "validate everything".
 Testing said "mock all externals".
 Performance said "minimise overhead".
-When two rules pulled in opposite directions, Claude Code had no way to decide which one won.
+Two rules pulling in opposite directions, and Claude Code had no way to decide which one won.

-That's when I added `constitution.md` — the top-level governance file.
-It defines precedence when rules conflict, mandates analysis before implementation, and controls when Claude Code should spin up agent teams:
+I added `constitution.md`, the top-level governance file.
+It defines precedence when rules conflict, mandates analysis before implementation, and controls when Claude Code spins up agent teams:

 ```markdown
 # Constitution